5 Best Sign-up Bonuses for Airline Miles Credit Cards

 Annual Fee: $95, waived the first year.

 The Gold Delta SkyMiles® card is offering 30,000 bonus miles after you make $1,000 in purchases on your new Card within your first 3 months, plus you can also get a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Earn 2 miles per dollar spent on purchases made directly with Delta.
+Earn 1 mile on every eligible dollar spent on other purchases.
 Get travel benefits like first checked bag free and Priority Boarding.
-Rewards benefits of the card include two miles on purchases made directly with Delta and one mile on every eligible dollar spent on purchases.
+Terms and Restrictions apply.

 Annual Fee: $95, waived the first year of Card Membership with an introductory offer